Hoyasumii/avengers-endgame/README.md

 [Cut to the testing chamber, where we see Steve, Nat, Tony, Scott, Bruce, Rhodey and Nebula standing at a control panel, presumably controlling the glass platform.]

 SCOTT LANG: All right.
-I
+I'